lennartcl/shellsync/README.md

 # shellsync

-Synchronous shell scripting for Node.js.
+Synchronous shell scripting for Node.js and TypeScript.

-* **Pragmatic**: automate tasks using synchronous code and with familiar commands from the command line.
+* **Pragmatic**: automate tasks using synchronous code, using familiar commands from the command line.
 * **Powerful**: use JavaScript or TypeScript functions, modules, and libraries.
 * **Robust**: use uninterruptable sections and harden your code with standard testing frameworks and mocking.
-* **Safe**: use automatic, safe variable escaping.
+* **Safe**: avoid most Bash pitfalls and use automatic, safe variable escaping.

 ## Usage